vdods/barf/README.md

 while the minor revision number usually indicates backward-compatible changes, there may be minor incompabilities.
 The patch revision number indicates bugfixes and minor changes.

+-   `2.3.0` : Added ability to assign an id to %error tokens.
+Added better mechanism for handling parse errors.
+Added %lookahead directive.
+Added ability to have #line directives use relative paths.
+Fixed a few bugs.
 -   `2.2.0` : Added a method to the `trison.cpp` target related to the
     `default_max_allowable_lookahead_queue_size` directive that should have been there in version `2.1.0`.
 This constitutes a minor revision because a new API method was added.